NaveenBaluChakravarthy/Jarvis/README.md

 ## Run

 Deploy and test the model.
-Two ways [Colab, Tkinter]
+Two ways
+   1. Colab
+   2. Tkinter